ArghyaChatterjee/object_detection_and_location_tracking_with_zed_camera/README.md

 cd /opt/cmake
 sudo sh cmake-3.17.1-Linux-x86_64.sh --prefix=/opt/cmake --skip-license
 ```
 Follow the command prompt for further installation instruction.
+### Create Symbolic Link for Cmake:
-Now to import current version of cmake using symbolic link, type:
+In order to import current version of cmake with 'cmake' command, we will use symbolic link.
+Type:
 ```
 cd ~
 sudo ln -s /opt/cmake/bin/cmake /usr/local/bin/cmake
 ```
+### Check Installation:
-Check with the following command:
+Check cmake installation with the following command:
 ```
 cmake --version
 ```
-It should show: 3.17.1 <br>
-**Note:**
+It should show: 3.17.1 or something similar.
+It is recommended to install same version shown in this tutorial to avoid additional problem.
+### Note (Aditional Info):
 - 'sh' is a shell for running commands, so executing sh with sudo prompts you to a root shell.
 This means all commands in that shell are executed as root.
 Interactive shell helps you decide which things to install & which things to not as root.
 - Updated version of cmake (cmake-3.17.1) can also be installed using "snap" package manager.
 Just type in a terminal:
 ```